 Around this time every year, I go a little crazy.
 It's spring cleaning season and for me, that means cleaning out my pantry.
-My Type A personality comes out loud and clear and my fiancé knows to just keep out of the way!
+My Type A personality comes out loud and clear and my husband knows to just keep out of the way!

 As the weather is just starting to turn, I find April to be the perfect opportunity to clear out ingredients that I might not rely on as heavily in the spring and summer to make room for new ingredients that I'd rather be leaning on in the warmer months.

 If you're lucky enough to have a larger pantry than mine, you might not think this is as important as I do.
-But, for me, it's essential: Keeping our minuscule New York pantry organized can make a huge difference between getting dinner on the table and total chaos.
+But, for me, it's essential: Keeping our minuscule pantry organized can make a huge difference between getting dinner on the table and total chaos.

 Still, it's good practice to assess what you have in your pantry, no matter what the size.
 Spices don't have a long shelf life, condiments expire, and forgetting about ingredients means losing a few dollars here and there that can add up.
 Plus, you never know what good things you might have lingering in your pantry!